-But neither the past nor the future are the central issue here, I believe.
+Neither the past nor the future are the central issues in this Gospel.
 The problem is right now.
 What Jesus and Elijah both address to the nameless person and Elisha respectively is their unawareness that they are, and have been, changing.
 That they have changed, themselves.

 And perhaps it is time for a different direction or more importantly a new way of responding, of being, in relationship with ourselves, with others, in creation and with God:

 A different place and a different time of day to pray.

 A different way of relating with others in the church and serving others—listening more, accepting more, risking more.

 A different way of understanding scripture and a new image to hold of God so we can trust more deeply.

 We only have to look around us, in nature, as the boy did going into the forest to find God.
 We only have to look around us in the wild, and especially at this time of year, to see the life growing all around us.
 It is a law of nature to change.
 Nothing remains static; nothing in creation stays the same, if it has life.
 The same is true for us, living in this reality, this world that God created and God so loved.

 God is.
 God was.
 And God will be forevermore.
 And everywhere.
 Despite where we go to find God, God is already there.
 Despite how we are changed by the invitation of divine love and life to follow, God is already with us.
 Jesus goes before us into an uncertain and unknown future.
 God’s ever-presence can hold us and accompanies us into the changes of our lives.
 Always has.